saloon-protocol/smartcontracts/README.md

 We will transferFrom() the APY amount from projects regularly to top up their current balances.
 If transfer fails the APY will be set as the current premiumBalance to insuranceCAP ratio.

+- projects can increase APY at any time and it will be recorded in the APYperiods array including the time stamp.
+This array will be reference when stakers are claiming their premium.
+- Keep track of stakers balance during different time stamps so we can calculate their balance at each APY period.

 - APY is always set based on premiumBalance/insuranceCap
 - If projects want to keep a high APY they must keep the premiumBalance up to date

+- premiumBalance can never exceed monthly insuranceCAP

+- how to keep track of APY through premium balance and still be able to handle interest claims at the same time?
+- If pool fails to PAY desired APY current APY is set as default.

+TODO:

+- Finish all functions.
+- Implement events

 ---